s1n7ax/nix-shell-boilerplate-for-tensorflow-with-cuda/README.md

 # nix-shell-tensorflow-with-cuda

-nix-shell created for using tensorflow with cuda.
-This nix shell does NOT install tensorflow.
+Nix shell created for using tensorflow with CUDA.

 ## How to setup